Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models

 \section{Abstract}

-Recent research in Large Language Models (LLMs) has shown promising progress related to LLM alignment with human preferences.
-LLM-empowered decision-making systems are expected to be predictable, reliable and trustworthy, which implies being free from paradoxes or contradictions that could undermine their credibility and validity.
-However, LLMs still exhibit inconsistent and biased behaviour when making decisions or judgements.
-In this work, we focus on studying \textit{logical consistency of LLMs} as a prerequisite for more reliable and trustworthy systems.
-Logical consistency ensures that decisions are based on a stable and coherent understanding of the problem, reducing the risk of erratic or contradictory outputs.
-We first propose a universal framework to quantify the logical consistency via three fundamental proxies: \textit{transitivity}, \textit{commutativity} and \textit{negation invariance}.
-We then evaluate logical consistency, using the defined measures, of a wide range of LLMs, demonstrating that it can serve as a strong proxy for overall robustness.
-Additionally, we introduce a data refinement and augmentation technique that enhances the logical consistency of LLMs without sacrificing alignment to human preferences.
-It augments noisy and sparse pairwise-comparison annotations by estimating a partially or totally ordered preference rankings using rank aggregation methods.
-Finally, we show that logical consistency impacts the performance of LLM-based logic-dependent algorithms, where LLMs serve as logical operators.
+Large Language Models (LLMs) are expected to be predictable and trustworthy to support reliable decision-making systems.
+Yet current LLMs often show inconsistencies in their judgments.
+In this work, we examine \textit{logical preference consistency} as a foundational requirement for building more dependable LLM systems, ensuring stable and coherent decision-making while minimizing erratic or contradictory outputs.
+To quantify the logical preference consistency, we propose a universal evaluation framework based on three fundamental properties: \textit{transitivity}, \textit{commutativity} and \textit{negation invariance}.
+Through extensive experimentation across diverse LLMs, we demonstrate that these properties serve as strong indicators of judgment robustness.
+Furthermore, we introduce a data refinement and augmentation technique, \repair, that enhances logical consistency while maintaining alignment with human preferences.
+Finally, we show that improving consistency leads to better performance in LLM-driven logic-based algorithms, reinforcing stability and coherence in decision-making systems.